TimeDelta/learning-to-learn/README.md

 ## Proposed Solution
 ### MVP
+#### Multi-Objective Fitness (Pareto Optimization)

+A central innovation is the use of **Pareto-based multi-objective optimization** for evaluating and selecting candidate networks.
+Each network (or "individual") in the population is evaluated on multiple objectives rather than a single metric.
+One set of objectives reflect task-specific performance and another reflects computational cost.
+Instead of combining these objectives into a single weighted fitness score, the algorithm employs **Pareto ranking** via non-dominated sorting: an individual is considered fitter if it is *Pareto-superior*-that is, better in at least one objective without being worse in any other-compared to others in the population ([53](#references)).

+Using Pareto-based selection yields a diverse **Pareto front** of solutions, each representing a different balance of objectives (for example, one network might be extremely simple but moderately accurate, while another is more complex but achieves higher accuracy).
+This approach has several advantages for evolving learning systems:

+* **Robust, Generalizable Solutions:** Multi-objective evolution tends to produce more robust models than optimizing a single metric.
+The algorithm doesn't commit to one arbitrary trade-off; instead, it preserves a spectrum of high-performing solutions.
+Researchers can then analyze this Pareto front for insights into how different architectures trade off performance vs. complexity ([53](#references)).
+* **Favoring Minimal Architectures:** By explicitly treating computational cost as an objective to minimize, the evolution **naturally favors minimal efficient networks** that align with the Minimum Description principle-the best solution is the simplest one that explains the data ([55](#references)).
+The smallest networks that still perform well can be seen as **minimum description estimates (MDEs)** of the task.
+These MDEs are not just efficient; they are also scientifically interpretable, as they highlight the core components necessary to implement a given function or behavior.
+* **No Manual Tuning of Trade-offs:** Pareto ranking removes the need to hand-tune weights between objectives (such as how much to penalize complexity).
+Instead of a single "optimal" network according to a weighted sum, set of Pareto-optimal networks is obtained that captures different compromises.
+This is especially useful in research contexts, where one might prefer simpler models for interpretation unless complexity is absolutely required for performance ([53](#references)).

+In summary, multi-objective evolutionary selection ensures that the project optimizes not only for how well a network learns, but also for how elegant or tractable its design is.
+This keeps the search grounded, preventing bloated solutions and steering evolution toward general-purpose networks that are both **high-performing and low-complexity**.

+#### Generative Cross-Species Crossover (Graph-VAE)

+Another key innovation is a Variational Autoencoder (VAE) that enables unrestricted structural recombination of neural network architectures.
+Traditional neuroevolution methods like NEAT use crossover within the same "species" of networks and rely on aligning genes (nodes and connections) based on historical markers to recombine two parents.
+Those methods struggle to recombine vastly different topologies because the correspondence between parts of two very different networks is ambiguous.
+The approach addresses this by **learning a continuous encoding of network graphs**, allowing any two networks-even of entirely different designs-to **mate** in a meaningful way ([54](#references)).

+The implemented module (called *SelfCompressingFitnessRegularizedDAGVAE*, in `search_space_compression.py`) acts as a **generative recombination mechanism** or a "cross-species mating system" for networks:

+* **Graph Encoding and Decoding:** The VAE is trained to take arbitrary computation graphs and encode them into a continuous latent vector space.
+It can then decode a latent vector back into a network graph.
+This provides a common representation for all networks, regardless of their topology ([54](#references)).
+* **Fitness-Regularized Compression:** The VAE's training is not just a standard graph autoencoding.
+It is **regularized with fitness prediction**: part of the VAE's objective is to predict the network's performance and complexity from the latent encoding.
+This means the VAE is encouraged to organize the latent space such that important features (those that correlate with high fitness) are captured in the representation.
+Dimensions of the latent vector that do not contribute to explaining variation in performance tend to be pruned out automatically (using techniques like Automatic Relevance Determination).
+The result is a compressed, fitness-informed search space: a smooth landscape where distances reflect meaningful differences in network capability.
+* **Cross-Species Mating via Latent Interpolation:** Once networks are encoded in this latent space, **any two networks** can be recombined by interpolating or randomly mixing their latent vectors and then decoding the result.
+In other words, the VAE enables **cross-species crossover**-two parent networks from entirely different niches or architectures can produce an offspring network.
+This generative crossover bypasses the historical gene-matching problem that NEAT faced without needing to explicitly align nodes or connections between parents.
+* **Sharing Innovations Across Lineages:** This mechanism effectively breaks down barriers between separate evolutionary lineages.
+Useful innovations that arise in one species can be transferred to very different architectures.
+Because a portion of each generation's offspring are generated via latent-space recombination, **new architectures can emerge that combine traits from wildly different ancestors**.
+This helps inject novel structural patterns that pure mutation or traditional crossover (limited to similar parents) might never produce.
+* **Expanded Exploration with Guided Search:** The VAE-driven crossover significantly **expands the exploration** of the search space while still being guided towards promising regions (due to the fitness-informed latent space).
+It serves as a kind of **surrogate model** that directs evolution: by sampling in latent space, it effectively samples networks that are expected to be high-performing or at least valid.
+This compresses the combinatorially vast search space of all possible networks into a more tractable form.
+The net effect is **increased diversity** of candidate solutions and the ability to discover innovative network motifs that conventional genetic operators might miss ([54](#references)).

+Importantly, the evolutionary algorithm **combines** this Graph-VAE crossover with more traditional NEAT-style mating within species.
+In practice, this means there are two crossover pathways: (1) standard crossover between similar individuals (preserving fine-tuned structures within a species), and (2) occasional **graph-VAE generated offspring** that mix across species.
+This balance ensures both **exploitation and exploration**: the population can refine known good solutions while still injecting radically new variations.

+### Final State
 - Discrete time
+  - Continuous Time - **Is it worth it?
+How can the modulatory effects be incorporated into the differential equations and the solver?**
 - Borrowing from spiking neural networks, we include a firing policy for every node that determines whether or not it should fire given it’s activation value and any internal state the policy maintains
   - Firing policy flexibility (always fire, threshold, decay, random, etc) allows a dimension for tradeoff between spatial (memory-based) and temporal processing
     - See section “1.
 Neural variability shapes learning, but is often inflexible” in [37](#references) for justification of including random firing policy.
 In short, it is because behavioral variability during learning is a key part of exploring the reward space.